TIB-Lab/MouseX-Allen-Atlas/README.md

 _NOTE: new updated version of the Annotations are available from February 2024 on, if you had previously downloaded the files, we welcome you to replace them by the new version_

 Overcoming sex bias in preclinical research needs not only including animals of both sexes, but also developing proper tools to handle such data.
-This repositorie provides a novel DW-MRI mouse brain template and annotation created with the publically available Allen Brain Atlas, and including both sexes: the MouseX DW-ALLEN Atlas.
+This repository provides a novel DW-MRI mouse brain template and annotation created with the publically available Allen Brain Atlas, and including both sexes: the **MouseX DW-ALLEN Atlas**.

 ![MouseX Atlas generation](https://github.com/TIB-Lab/MouseX-Allen-Atlas/assets/147612644/882e320b-70af-4401-ad9e-6d3e0de4da81)